 "Too many people take a job thinking that after they get their foot in the door they can show the employer what they are worth and will be rewarded accordingly," says Cheryl E. Palmer, certified career coach and owner of Call to Career.
 "However, the reality is that pay raises are usually based on what your initial salary was when you took the position."

-So to make sure you're not leaving money on the table, here are some tips to help you negotiate your salary like a pro:
+So to make sure you're not leaving money on the table, here are some tips and salary negotiation advice to help you negotiate your salary like a pro:

 Do your homework

 The single best thing you can do to improve you negotiating ability is research.
 The more information you come into the interview with, the better chance you have of getting the best offer possible.